By the end of this section, you will be able to:

 Remember that the real interest rate is the nominal interest rate minus the rate of inflation.
 If the nominal interest rate is 7% and the rate of inflation is 3%, then the borrower is effectively paying a 4% real interest rate.
 If the nominal interest rate is 7% and there is deflation of 2%, then the real interest rate is actually 9%.
 In this way, an unexpected deflation raises the real interest payments for borrowers.
-It can lead to a situation where an unexpectedly high number of loans are not repaid, and banks find that their net worth is decreasing or negative.
+It can lead to a situation where borrowers do not repay an unexpectedly high number of loans, and banks find that their net worth is decreasing or negative.
 When banks are suffering losses, they become less able and eager to make new loans.
 Aggregate demand declines, which can lead to recession.

 Then the double-whammy: After causing a recession, deflation can make it difficult for monetary policy to work.
 Say that the central bank uses expansionary monetary policy to reduce the nominal interest rate all the way to zero—but the economy has 5% deflation.
 As a result, the real interest rate is 5%, and because a central bank cannot make the nominal interest rate negative, expansionary policy cannot reduce the real interest rate further.